Pakistani diaspora: Colonial era (1842–1947)

 After the fall of Sindh in 1842 and Punjab in 1849, a large part of the territory of today's Pakistan came under rule of the British Empire.
 From 1842 to 1857, a small number of immigrants from Punjab, Sindh, and Kashmir began arriving in the British Isles as employees of the British East India Company, typically as lashkars and sailors in British port cities.
-After the establishment of the British Empire in 1857, Baloch and Pashtuns, along with Punjabis, Sindhis, and Kashmiris, continued coming to Britain as seamen, traders, students, domestic workers, cricketers, political officials, and visitors.
+After the establishment of the British Raj in 1858, Baloch and Pashtuns, along with Punjabis, Sindhis, and Kashmiris, continued coming to Britain as seamen, traders, students, domestic workers, cricketers, political officials, and visitors.
 A small number of them settled in the region.
 Many influential members of the Pakistan Movement, including Muhammad Iqbal and Muhammad Ali Jinnah, spent a considerable amount of time in Britain and Europe, studying at major British institutions.
 Between 1860 and 1930, camel caravans worked in Outback Australia, which included Pashtun, Punjabi, Baloch, and Sindhi men as well as others from Kashmir.
 By 1900, Punjabis and Pashtuns began migrating to other parts of the British Empire.
 Many were veterans of the British Army, but also included a small migrant population who were legally considered British subjects.
 Pashtun migrants opted for the British Trucial States, where the British used their subjects as a valuable human resource in running the administration.
 British Columbia became a destination for many Punjabi migrants as agents of the Canadian Pacific Railway and the Hudson's Bay Company guaranteed jobs for them between 1902 and 1905.
 However, many Punjabi migrants returned due to racism and the curtailing of migration of non-whites by the Canadian government.
 Others sought opportunities by moving to the United States, particularly Yuba City, California.
 Poor wages and working conditions convinced Punjabi workers to pool their resources, lease land, and grow their own crops, thereby establishing themselves in the newly budding farming economy of northern California.

 Many people from modern Pakistan migrated and settled in Malaysia, which was also part of the British Empire.
 The Malays and Pakistanis share a strong Muslim identity.
 At the time of Malaysia's independence under the Federation of Malaya Independence Act 1957, there were more than two hundred thousand Pakistanis residing in Malaysia.
 Rather than forming a separate group under the categorized system, at the suggestion of the Malays themselves, Pakistanis immersed themselves into the Malay group.
 Thus, they became part of the Bumiputra elite, enriched by social ties, intermarriage, and shared economic and political aspirations.
 They also took positions in the civil service administration and gradually rose to the upper echelons of government, becoming inextricably intermixed with the Malay majority.
 Many elite Malay families have at least one grandparent who was Pakistani.
 Diplomats, judges, legislators, and other government cadres include people with recognized Pakistani-Malay bloodlines.